Tips for reducing closing costs

 Categories: None | Tags: None

-Another top tip is to understand the new Truth-in-Lending rules.
+Along with knowing that many loan fees are negotiable, the article mentions that consumers benefit from new rules to the Truth-in-Lending Act.
 Implemented in January 2010, the government now requires lenders to provide consumers with a Good Faith Estimate within three days of submission of a formal loan application.
 The new Good Faith Estimate provides home shoppers with a clear view of what it will cost to get a loan and the price of other services associated with getting a mortgage.

 February 17, 2011 | Share: